Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Geodesic Convexity in the Fisher-Rao Geometry

 \section{Geodesic Convexity in the Fisher-Rao Geometry}

 In this section, we explore the geodesic convexity of $f$-divergences in the Fisher-Rao geometry.
 We will present counterexamples to demonstrate that the KL divergence lacks geodesic convexity.
 Subsequently, we will provide sufficient conditions to identify the specific $f$-divergences that achieve geodesic convexity.
 The discussions in this section parallel those of displacement convexity in the Wasserstein geometry.
-The geometric calculations are primarily carried out in a formal basis \footnote{However, we note that they can be made rigorous by restricting to probability simplex $\sum_{i=1}^K \rho_i = 1, \rho_i > 0$, where the Riemannian geometry is rigorously defined.}.
+The geometric calculations are primarily carried out formally, assuming the well-posedness of the geodesics and the gradient flow.
 We first outline the preliminary concepts in the Euclidean space and abstract manifolds and then move to the Fisher-Rao geometry.